How to Show an Onion

 The best place for storing is a dark shed or garage, on shelves lined with soft foam or wool shoddy.
 Before storage the tops are cut to 3 to 4 inches, the guard flag removed and the bulbs are dusted with talc, applied to the bottom half of the onion.
 During storage the different shapes can be matched up to form sets.

 Two days before the show, the appropriate set is washed to remove all the talc, and the root area is cleaned to remove any remaining soil.
 Before the tops are tied with raffia, each bulb is soaked for approximately 5 minutes in very warm water around the neck and shoulders, any excess water is dried off with a towel, this will ensure a soft skin for tying.
-Tie all the bulbs to the level and trim the tops above the tie, the bulbs are then returned to the shelves where the skins will dry out and tigh onto the bulb after 24 hours.
+Tie all the bulbs to approximately the same level and trim the tops above the tie, the bulbs are then returned to the shelves where the skins will dry out.

 Cover any staging with black cloth but never use hard rings as this will mark the onions.